 On March 11, 2020, the World Health Organization formally declared the COVID-19 outbreak to be a pandemic.
-The spread of COVID-19 has caused illness, quarantines, cancellation of events and travel, business and school shutdowns, reduction in business activity, widespread unemployment, supply chain interruptions, and overall economic and financial market instability.
-All states, including California, where we generated nearly one-half of our inforce premiums as of March 31, 2020, have declared states of emergency.
+The global spread of COVID-19 has caused illness, death, quarantines, cancellation of events and travel, business and school shutdowns, reduction in business activity, widespread unemployment, supply chain interruptions, and overall economic and financial market instability.